mobxjs/mobx/docs/actions.md

 -   `runInAction(fn)`

-Use this utility to create a temporarily action that is immediately invoked.
+Use this utility to create a temporary action that is immediately invoked.
 Can be useful in asynchronous processes.
 Check out the [above code block](#examples) for an example.

 ## Actions and inheritance